LoxMaxim/Cleavage-counter/README.md

 - Upload Excel files containing protein sequences and sample data.
 - Align each sequence to a given reference.
 - Count frequencies of exact matches across sequence positions.
-- Export results as Excel or FASTA files.
+- Export results as Excel or FASTA files for visualization.

 ## Installation